 Firms should establish policies and procedures relating to Independence communications with audit committees, or others charged with governance of the Client.
 In the case of the audit of Listed Entities, disclosing entities and registered schemes the Firm should communicate orally and in writing, for each financial and half year report, all relationships and other matters between the Firm, Network Firms and the Audit Client that in the Firm's professional judgment may reasonably be thought to bear on Independence.
-Matters to be communicated will vary in each circumstance and should be decided by the Firm, but should generally address the relevant matters set out in this section and must include a written there have been no contraventions of the Independence requirements of this Code.
+Matters to be communicated will vary in each circumstance and should be decided by the Firm, but should generally address the relevant matters set out in this section and must include a written statement that, to the best of the knowledge and belief of the Lead Engagement Partner there have been no contraventions of the Independence requirements of this Code.